 We’re working with progressive companies all over the country who want to cover Modern Fertility for their employees.
 If you’d like your company to offer Modern Fertility, send us a note at email@example.com.
 It’s up to us to ask for the benefits that we need!

 We recommend retesting every 9-18 months to keep tabs on how your fertility is evolving over time.

 I want to share MF with my friends!
 Do you have a referral program?

 We do!
 To send your friends $10 off their test, go into “My account” on your Modern Fertility dashboard and click “Invite Friends” to send them your discount link.

 I want to learn more about fertility!
 What are some good resources for learning more?

 There’s a lot to learn, so you’ve come to the right place to get started.
 For tons of articles about the world of fertility, check out our blog!
-If you’re interested in chatting with other women about fertility, women’s health topics, and more we’d love to have you join Modern Women, our online community.
+If you’re interested in chatting with others about fertility, women’s health topics, and more we’d love to have you join the Modern Community.
 You can apply here!